JoshCobra/Front-End-Developer/Stage-6/Flexbox.md

 ## Basic Concepts

+Watch this [video](https://www.youtube.com/watch?v=JJSoEo8JSnc) to understand the basic concepts of Flexbox.

 ### Flex Container
 To create a flexbox layout, you need a flex container.
 This is done by setting the `display` property to `flex` or `inline-flex`.